artmg/lubuild/help/use/markdown.md

 * Click on Start Writing at the top
 * sign in to Google if you wish to store your markdown docs there
 * Not sure where the content is stored if you don't sign in
+* recent versions may have introduced a DB instead of all 'file'based storage
+* Project not actively developed since 2019 - no viable fork

+#### HackMD

+* register at https://hackmd.io/ with freemium limited account
+* appears to use their private git, but can also sync with public GitHub
+*

 ### Google docs